Tinkerforge/doc/de/source/Software/API_Bindings.rst

 ============

 API bindings establish a TCP/IP connection to the :ref:`Brick Daemon <brickd>`.
-Each function call creates a TCP/IP package that is send over the Brick Daemon to the Brick.
-Incoming TCP/IP packages are routed back to the calling method.
+Each function call creates a TCP/IP packet that is send over the Brick Daemon to the Brick.
+Incoming TCP/IP packets are routed back to the caller.

 See also our :ref:`tutorial` for more information on how everything works together.